Preparing for a mentoring session

 • Suggestions for improving your marketing and networking strategies

 In a full day you can hope to achieve all of the above but in addition, for example,

 • A full critical discussion about your work

 • Some suggestions of art world insiders that might connect with your work

-Depending on the nature of the help required, follow up sessions can be conducted by phone, email, Skype or in person and be paid for at the hourly rate.
-This is usually reserved for feedback on applications, competitions, prizes, new work or a specific problem for example.
+Depending on the nature of the support required, follow up sessions can be conducted by phone, email, Skype or in person and be paid for at an hourly rate.
+This is usually reserved for feedback on applications, competitions, prizes, new work or one specific problem for example.